As a prophetic parable David and Jenny Orton’s life together has played out with an emerging and increasingly definable

 During these years their church pioneered in the areas of worship, intercession, renewal conferences and publishing.
 What later became known as Restore Magazine (affiliated with New Wine Magazine in the USA) came from the loins of Christian Faith Centre which by the 1980’s enjoyed the largest distribution of any Christian journal in Australia at the time.
-It was instrumental in promoting restoration, kingdom and covenant theology to the larger body of Christ in Australia.
+It was instrumental in promoting not only the message of restoration but also of kingdom and covenant to the larger body of Christ in Australia.
 Through the interplay of intercession, praise and worship, and leadership training Christian Renewal Centre was also planted by Paul Collins and his team in Manila, Philippines, which became highly influential in spreading the Charismatic Renewal in that nation.
 In addition, through the experience of intercession at Christian Faith Centre the Australian prayer movement was born with the formation of Intercessors for Australia, also founded by Paul Collins and pioneered by Noel Bell, one of the church elders.

 As junior team members, David and Jenny found themselves on the street, without a job and without a ministry.
 David sold life insurance for a living and Jenny became a receptionist for an architectural firm.
 For another five years they stayed with the ship under different leadership.
 The founding vision, anointing, and momentum were lost prompting David to ask many questions.

 Increasingly dissatisfied with a more traditional Pentecostal ethos under the new leadership, the decade came to a close with an unsolicited invitation.
 This came from Howard Carter, a Baptist pastor also from New Zealand, who was associated with Christian Faith Centre and Paul Collins, but had moved to the Blue Mountains with the ministry of Logos Foundation.

 Paul Collins had founded this ministry and brought it to Australia from New Zealand in 1969 where it had been influential in spreading the Charismatic Renewal across the traditional denominations.
 Its main foci were renewal conferences, seminars, and publishing.

 The Second Decade: Expansion (1981-1990)